 Current Edition Of Health Matters Magazine:

-The August 2019 edition of Health Matters, which is dedicated to the very important topics of self-advocacy and peer support.
+The August 2019 edition of Health Matters is dedicated to the very important topics of self-advocacy and peer support.

 Self-advocacy and peer support are two elements that are closely connected with informed consent.
 It is only by advocating for yourself, learning as much as you can, and feeling OK about asking questions that you can get the best health care.